25 Developmental Activities for a 6-Month-Old Baby

 20. Time with Another Baby

-Another great thing can be having your baby around other children who are a bit older than them, they will likely watch what they are doing and will enjoy seeing how they are moving.
-This can be beneficial if your child is having difficulty meeting their developmental milestones.
+Another great thing can be having your baby around other children who are a bit older than them; they will likely watch what they are doing and will enjoy seeing how they are moving.
+This can be beneficial if your baby is having difficulty meeting their developmental milestones.

 21. Going for a Walk